 You can climb the ruins, however, be respectful and mindful of the strong winds that rush through this area.

 There really is no shortage of beautiful beaches on the North Coast 500.
-West, north, east coast – all three have beautiful beaches with clear water and the finest sand.
+West, north, east coast – all three sides of the route have beautiful beaches with clear water and the finest sand.
 One of my personal favourites was Achmelvich Beach.

 A footpath leads over the rocky outcrops over to the next bay which is even more secluded and a perfect sunset spot!